Golden Layers and Where to Find Them: Improved Knowledge Editing for Large Language Models Via Layer Gradient Analysis: Introduction

 \looseness-1Most existing knowledge editing approaches follow a \textit{locate-then-edit} paradigm \cite{wang2024easyediteasytouseknowledgeediting}.
 Given a test query and a desired new target knowledge, knowledge editing methods first identify where the relevant knowledge is stored in the model and then perform a constrained parameter update at that location.
 In practice, this typically reduces to selecting a \textit{layer} (or in some cases, block of layers) to edit, followed by an optimization-based update to those parameters.
-Prior work has shown that the choice of editing layer is a critical factor in determining both rewrite success and the degree of unintended effect to other unrelated model knowledge \cite{takahashi2025understanding, hase2023does}.
-Consequently, several methods attempt to identify important layers using causal signals, with \textit{Causal Mediation Analysis (CMA)} \cite{meng2022locatingRome} being the most widely adopted standard approach.
-Despite the perceived effectiveness of CMA and other such methods, prior work has shown that these strategies often fail to reliably identify the best editing layer \cite{hase2023does, hase2024interpretable} and thus, improving editing performance inherently necessitates costly layer-wise searches, negating the efficiency requirements of the process.
+Prior work has shown that the choice of editing layer is a critical factor in determining both rewrite success and the degree of unintended effect to other unrelated model knowledge \cite{takahashi2025understanding, hase2023does}. {Consequently, several methods attempt to identify important layers using causal signals, such as \textit{Causal Mediation Analysis (CMA)} \cite{meng2022locatingRome}, which has emerged as a widely adopted standard; or via gradients, such as Salient Layers Editing Model (SaLEM) \cite{mishra-etal-2024-correcting}.} Despite the perceived effectiveness of these methods, prior work has shown that these strategies often fail to reliably identify the best editing layer \cite{hase2023does, hase2024interpretable}, motivating the need for improved layer-wise editing performance prediction methods.

 \looseness-1 Therefore, in this work, we take a closer look at how editing performance varies across layers and uncover a consistent empirical pattern.
 While the sample-wise optimal editing layer may differ across individual queries, we observe that, at the dataset level, a large majority of samples concentrate their optimal performance on the same layer or a small set of layers.
 This observation motivates us to define the concept of \textit{golden layers}, which we define as fixed layers that, when used uniformly across samples, achieve aggregate editing performance that is statistically indistinguishable and/or near-optimal to that obtained by editing each sample at its own optimal layer.
 The existence of golden layers suggests that knowledge relevant for editing is not evenly distributed across all model layers, and that certain layers act as particularly effective intervention points.
 Importantly, this phenomenon implies that near-optimal editing performance can be achieved without per-sample layer selection, provided that these layers can be identified.